ChrisThompsonTLDR/impersonate/readme.md

 ### Setup

-The next command will create migrations, create the `Role` and `Permission` models and add traits to your application's User model.
+This will apply a trait to the user model configured in `config/auth.php`.  `setup` runs both the `add-trait` and `publish` commands.

 ```
 php artisan impersonate:setup
 ```

-This will run two commands (which can be run independently
+This will run two commands (which can be run independently:
 ```
 php artisan impersonate:add-trait
 php artisan impersonate:publish
 ```

+`publish` publishes the config and `add-trait` applies a trait to the user model.

 ## Source